bundled-es-modules/bowser/README.md

 # bowser

-This is a mirror of [bowser](https://www.npmjs.com/package/bowser) for bower, bundled and exposed as ES module.
+This is a mirror of [bowser](https://www.npmjs.com/package/bowser), bundled and exposed as ES module.

 ## Install

 ```
+npm install @bundled-es-modules/bowser
 bower install bundled-es-modules/bowser
 ```